digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 ![DO Spaces Terraform state file](assets/img/tf_state_s3.png)

-The Flux CD manifests for your DOKS cluster will also be present in your Git repository.
+Check that the Flux CD manifests for your DOKS cluster are also present in your Git repository.

 ![GIT repo state](assets/img/flux_git_res.png)

-A Git repository and branch is required beforehand to store Flux CD system manifests, as well as your Kubernetes custom application deployment manifests that will be managed automatically via Flux.

-This repository is a Terraform module basically, so please go ahead and inspect the options available inside the [variables.tf](variables.tf) file.

-## Step 3 - Inspecting Cluster State and Flux Deployment
+## Step 3 - Inspecting Cluster State

 List the available Kubernetes clusters: